vincewoo/jpl-vacation-forecast/README.md

 - Modify dates, description, or Personal Day usage
 - Delete the vacation if needed

+### Using Vacation Recommendations

+The vacation recommendation system helps you find the best opportunities to maximize your time off while minimizing vacation hours used.

+**How to Use**:
+1. Click "See Vince's Top Picks!" to expand the recommendation panel
+2. **Select a year** to view recommendations for (defaults to next year if currently in Q4)
+3. **Filter by trip length** if desired:
+   - **All Lengths**: See all recommendations
+   - **Short (≤7 days)**: Perfect for long weekends and quick getaways
+   - **Long (>7 days)**: Ideal for extended trips and major vacations
+4. **Review the top 15 opportunities**, each showing:
+   - **Date range** for the vacation
+   - **Efficiency rating** (Excellent/Great/Good/Fair) based on days off per work day
+   - **Days off** you'll get vs. **vacation hours** required
+   - **Composite score** with visual breakdown showing:
+     - **Efficiency** (50% of score): Days off ÷ work days used
+     - **Bracketing** (25% of score): Whether it starts/ends optimally around free days
+     - **Trip length** (25% of score): Longer trips score higher
+   - **Tags** showing free days included (bracketed, weekends, holidays, RDOs)
+5. Click **"Add to Calendar"** to instantly add a recommendation to your vacation plan

+**Understanding the Scores**:
+- **Efficiency**: How much time off you get per vacation hour spent
+  - Excellent (3.0x+): e.g., 9 days off for 3 work days
+  - Great (2.0x+): e.g., 9 days off for 4.5 work days
+  - Good (1.5x+): e.g., 7 days off for 4.5 work days
+  - Fair (<1.5x): Standard vacation without special positioning
+- **Bracketed**: Vacations that start the day after your last workday and end the day before your next workday, maximizing consecutive time off
+- **Composite Score**: Overall ranking combining all factors (higher is better)

+**Tips**:
+- Recommendations around holidays, RDOs, and long weekends typically score highest
+- "Bracketed" vacations are especially valuable - they maximize your consecutive days off
+- Use the trip length filter to match your vacation style
+- Recommendations update automatically if you change your work schedule

 ### Viewing Balance Forecast

 - **Calendar Views**: Switch between 1, 2, 6, or 12-month views using the view controls